 The neuron is the basic functional unit of the nervous system.
-It is the structural unit of the nerve cell and comprises of a single large cell with extensions called dendrites and axons.
+It is the structural unit of the nerve cell and comprises a single large cell with extensions called dendrites and axons.

 - The axons carry stimulus or signals away from the cell towards the muscle or organ that is to be affected.